UI/UX Design

 Overview

-Vinyl Mix creates connections between artists and audiences.
+Vinyl Mix is a concept iOS app meant to create connections between artists and audiences.
 The platform empowers users and DJs to explore, create, and share music.
 Check out my final designs next and how I got there.
 As the product designer, I was hired to solve a business case for a media startup that was transitioning from a freemium model to introducing a premium subscription for its iOS mobile app.

 • Role: